 - 1. Take steps to ensure the sewer system is at adequate capacity in advance of need. - At 70% capacity, begin planning for future expansion or construction of new facilities. - At 80% to 90% of full capacity, based on the growth rate in effect at the time, begin to secure funding and implement the expansion plan or construction of new treatment facilities. - 2.
-Consider impact that future extensions of the sewer system will have on the rural character of Macon County. - Extend sewer system only to those areas capable of supporting commercial or large scale residential development.
+Consider impact that future extensions of the sewer system will have on the rural character of Macon County. - Extend sewer system only to those areas capable of supporting commercial or large scale residential development in partnership with municipalities inside the county.